 - Stopping and starting of the urine stream during urination

 TURP is also commonly used to prevent or treat conditions that can cause a case of blocked urine flow like:

 - Recurring urinary tract infections

 What Occurs During the Procedure

 During a transurethral resection of the prostate, a visual and surgical instrument called a rectoscope is inserted through the tip of the penis into the urethra.
-Here the physician can obtain a clear visual of the prostate surrounding the urethra.
+Here Dr. Valenzuela can obtain a clear visual of the prostate surrounding the urethra.
 The excess prostate tissue is then removed to reinstate a regular flow of urine through the urethra.

 The recovery from a transurethral resection of the prostate typically requires a two day stay in the hospital.
 During this time the patient will experience swelling of the affected areas and will require a catheter to maintain proper urine flow until the swelling has decreased.
 Small amounts of blood in the urine along with slight pain upon urination are both common outcomes of a TURP surgery.

 Risks Associated With TURP